kristianhasselknippe/tsce/readme.md

 ## Why?

-I wanted to write more emacs packages, but I hate working without static type checking.
-Typescript has a flexible enough type system that it could be viable as a compiler frontend, and the typescript compiler API is very accessible.
+I wanted to write more emacs packages, but I prefer working with static type checking.
+TypeScript has a flexible enough type system that it could be viable as a compiler frontend for elisp, and the typescript compiler API is very accessible.

-## Sorry about the mess

-This is currently a very hack'n slash thing until i figure out a proper architecture.